Margaret Stewart, Duchess of Touraine: Life

 Margaret was born on an unknown date between 1367 and 1373.
-Her parents were married by April 1367, while she had been born by the time of the entail of the Scottish succession passed by parliament in 1373 at the demand of her grandfather, Robert II.
+Her parents were married by April 1367, while she had been born by the time of the entail of the Scottish succession passed by parliament in 1373.
 Margaret was named as her father's eldest daughter in a charter of 1378.
 Probably in 1387, but perhaps as late as 1390, Margaret married Archibald Douglas, the eldest son of Archibald the Grim.
 Margaret's father-in-law became Earl of Douglas in 1389.

 Margaret's father, John Stewart, Earl of Carrick, succeeded her grandfather, Robert II, as King of Scots in 1390, taking the regnal name of Robert III after his accession.
 After Margaret's father-in-law died in 1400, her husband Archibald became Earl of Douglas and Lord of Galloway.
 There are few records of Margaret during the intervening decade.
 After his succession as Earl of Douglas, Margaret's husband embarked on a long martial career.
 He was defeated and captured by English forces at the Battle of Homildon Hill in 1402, not returning to Scotland until 1407.
 By that time, Margaret had suffered a series of family tragedies.
 Her younger brother, David, after a period as regent for their father, was arrested and starved to death on the orders of their uncle Robert, Duke of Albany, in 1402.
 In 1406, her father Robert III died shortly after the capture of her other surviving brother, James, by English pirates.
-Amidst these events, Margaret was named in 1405 to receive payments from the Scottish exchequer on behalf of her youngest sister, Egidia, who was probably incapacitated.

 On 24 April 1424, Margaret's husband was elevated to the French title of Duke of Touraine by Charles VII of France, for his service as the leader of Scottish contingents in the Hundred Years' War.
-However, on 17 August of the same year he was killed fighting in the Battle of Verneuil against an English army.
+However, on 17 August of the same year, he was killed fighting in the Battle of Verneuil against an English army.
 Before his departure for France, the duke had delegated power in Galloway to Margaret.
 Meanwhile their eldest son, Archibald, who had been old enough to exercise authority alongside his father from 1419, inherited his father's Scottish titles, also becoming de jure Duke of Touraine.
 Margaret's official authority in Galloway was confirmed by her brother James I in 1426, when the king granted her the title of "lady of Galloway" for the remainder of her lifetime.